James S. Wall

-James Sean Wall (born October 11, 1964) is an American prelate of the Roman Catholic Church.
-He has been serving as bishop of the Diocese of Gallup in New Mexico since 2009.
+James Sean Wall (born October 11, 1964) is an American Catholic prelate who has served as Bishop of Gallup since 2009.

 Biography

 Early life and education

-Wall was born on the Navajo Nation in Ganado, Arizona, to James and Joan (née Hamilton) Wall.
+James Wall was born on October 11, 1964, in Ganado, Arizona, in the Navajo Nation to James and Joan (née Hamilton) Wall.
 His parents converted to Catholicism after coming into contact with two Franciscan friars.
-One of six children, he has three sisters and two brothers.
-Wall graduated from Chandler High School in Chandler, Arizona, in 1983 and attended Arizona State University, obtaining a bachelor's degree in history in 1993.
+He has three sisters and two brothers.
+Wall graduated from Chandler High School in Chandler, Arizona, in 1983.

-He then entered St. John's Seminary in Camarillo, California, earning a Master of Divinity degree in 1998.
-He also studied at the Liturgical Institute of St. Mary of the Lake Seminary in Mundelein, Illinois.
+After his high school graduation, Wall entered Arizona State University in Tempe, Arizona, obtaining a Bachelor of Arts degree in history in 1993.
+Having decided to become a priest, Wall traveled to Camarillo, California, to enter St. John's Seminary, earning a Master of Divinity degree in 1998.